Speech-Language Pathologists

 Amy Fuhrer has been a speech-language pathologist for 20 years.
 She is an Atlanta native and earned her graduate degree from Georgia State University.
 She is licensed in Georgia by the State Board of Examiners in speech and language pathology and holds a national Certificate of Clinical Competence through the American Speech Language and Hearing Association.

 Amy’s passion has always been working with children.
-Her early work started as a care taker for a chid with special needs and her profession grew from there.
+Her early work started as a care taker for a child with special needs and her profession grew from there.
 She currently specializes in early language intervention and pediatric feeding and swallowing disorders.
 She has worked with children diagnosed with autism, cerebral palsy, down syndrome, apraxia of speech, traumatic brain injury, oral myofunctional disorders, and language disorders.
 In addition, she has worked in populations of adult neurology, head and neck cancer and transgender voice.
 Amy’s work settings have included hospitals, rehabilitation centers, public and private schools, clinics and home health.
 She has completed the Level 1 P.R.O.M.P.T.
 (Prompts for Restructuring Oral Muscular Phonetic Targets) training program.
 In addition, she has taken a myriad of courses related to (but not at all limited to) Floor Time Therapy, executive functioning, Oral Myofunctional disorders, AAC (Alternative-Augmentative Communication), cognition and aging, dysphagia, Integrating Cardiopulmonary and Postural Control for Breathing Function, and gastroenterology issues related to feeding.
 She enjoys expanding her professional knowledge with continuing education courses related not only to speech pathology, but also within other disciplines to better serve her diverse client population.

 Amy has been recognized in Atlanta Parent Magazine as being a “Mom-Approved Top Healthcare Professional”.
 She loves spending time in the great outdoors with her family and cooking for others.
 She lives in Alpharetta with her husband and 2 children.

-PROMPT LEVEL 1: TRAINED.
+PROMPT TRAINED.
 PROMPT is an acronym for Prompts for Restructuring Oral Muscular Phonetic Targets.
 The technique is a tactile-kinesthetic approach that uses touch cues to a patient’s articulators (jaw, tongue, lips) to manually guide them through a targeted word, phrase or sentence.
 The technique develops motor control and the development of proper oral muscular movements, while eliminating unnecessary muscle movements, such as jaw sliding and inadequate lip rounding.
 A therapist that has completed the Introduction to PROMPT Technique Workshop has learned the basics of the PROMPT technique.
 These clinicians have been trained how to make the “touch cues” to the articulators to help patient’s produce a phoneme.
 They can also properly evaluate a patient (from a motor perspective) to identify if PROMPT therapy will be beneficial.
 Some clinicians at this stage are quite good at the technique and all will improve with practice.
-The training is very intense and requires a series of workshops, plus a lengthy certification process for a therapist to be a Certified PROMPT therapist.
+The training is very intense and requires a series of workshops, plus a lengthy certification process for a therapist to be a PROMPT therapist.

 Kathleen Brown, M.Ed., CCC-SLP